 About me

-P.hD in marine biology and genomics (Pop. genomics, transcriptomics, epigenomics and Metabarcoding).
+P.hD in biology and genomics (Pop. genomics, transcriptomics, epigenomics and Metabarcoding).

-Working on tropical island diversity, essentially in metabarcoding and statistics analysis.
+Worked on tropical island diversity, metabarcoding and statistics analysis.

 First post-doctoral position:

-I did a PostDoctoral position on the Lemer Invertebrate Genomics Lab, on the University of Guam.
+PostDoctoral position on the Lemer Invertebrate Genomics Lab, on the University of Guam during 10 month.

-I’m working on coral species (Acropora digitifera & A. surculosa) on the coral bleaching effect after thermal stress under acclimation process.
-I’m using RNA-Sequencing for transcriptomic part and WGBS-Sequencing for epigenomic part (e.g. DNA epigenomics) of these studies.
+Worked on coral species (*Acropora digitifera* and *A. surculosa*) to study the effects of coral bleaching following thermal stress during the acclimation process.
+Employed RNA-Sequencing for the transcriptomic analysis and WGBS-Sequencing for the epigenomic analysis (e.g., DNA epigenomics) in these studies.

 My thesis story: